pmccrind/pmccrind.github.io/essays/javascript-doesnt-have-a-type.md

   - Coding
 ---

 You can just declare a function.
 Yes, as a keyword.
 Just make a standalone function and call it.
-Don’t worry about what its going to return we can make it up as we go along, more on that later.
+Don’t worry about what its going to return we can make it up as we go along, more in just a second.

 ## The Good
 Having a background in primarily Java and C the idea of being able to haphazardly throw items into an array like potatoes into a sack was a bit concerning.
 Then I thought why does Java need to know what’s being stored in an array?
 I myself couldn’t come up with a good answer for that.
 While it does make it neater from the perspective of you aren’t getting a string out of your integer array it makes it more cumbersome when you need to store a few of each type of a thing.
 Then it would just be a few variables or one array and its harder to decided which would be better at that point.